Hunter Sulte

-Hunter Pendleton Sulte (born April 25, 2002) is an American soccer player who plays as a goalkeeper for USL Championship club Indy Eleven, on loan from Major League Soccer club Portland Timbers.
+Hunter Pendleton Sulte (born April 25, 2002) is an American soccer player who plays as a goalkeeper for Major League Soccer club Portland Timbers.

 Club career

 Portland Timbers 2 (2018–2021)

 Born in Anchorage, Alaska, Sulte left his hometown when he was 13 to attend a soccer academy in Portland, Oregon.
 After playing with the Portland Timbers academy, Sulte appeared for Portland's USL Championship side Portland Timbers 2 on March 7, 2020, starting in a 6–1 loss to Phoenix Rising.
 He had previously appeared with the club on the bench during their 2018 and 2019 seasons.

 Portland Timbers (2021–present)

 On November 11, 2020, it was announced that Sulte would join Portland's MLS roster as a homegrown player from the 2021 season.
 He is the first player from Alaska to sign an MLS Homegrown contract with an MLS club.
 Sulte chose Portland over a scholarship offer to play college soccer at Georgetown.

 On May 1, 2021, Sulte made his MLS debut starting in a 4–1 loss to FC Dallas.
 At the age of 19 years and 6 days, Sulte became the second youngest goalkeeper to start an MLS match.
 Sulte, 6 ft.
 7 in., became the tallest goalkeeper in MLS history to play in a match.
 On November 1, 2024, Sulte's contract option was picked up by Portland following a successful loan spell at Indy Eleven.

+On December 4, 2025, Sulte signed a new multi-year contract with Portland following a second successive season on loan at Indy Eleven, with a contract through 2028 with an option for the 2028-29 season.